voxos-ai/bolna/README.md

 ```
 </details>

 2. The response of the previous API will return a uuid as the `agent_id`.
-Use this `agent_id` to initiate a call via the telephony server running on `8001` port at `http://localhost:8001/call`
+Use this `agent_id` to initiate a call via the telephony server running on `8001` port (for Twilio) at `http://localhost:8001/call`

 <details>
 <summary>Call Payload</summary><br>